Bridger, Montana: History

 The Bridger Post Office was officially established on October 29, 1898, with Jno.
 M. Babcock as the town's first postmaster.

 In December 2014, construction began on a large wind farm, Mud Springs Wind Ranch, with 120 wind turbines, at a site 12 miles southeast of Bridger.
 The project was renamed Pryor Mountain Wind Project and was completed in late 2020.

-Bridger airport

-The Bridger airport 6S1 is a small tower less general aviation airport that serves the Bridger area.

 Geography

-Bridger is located on Montana Secondary Highway 310 which runs through the town.
+Bridger is located on U.S. Highway 310 which runs through the town.
 The Clarks Fork of the Yellowstone River flows past the east side of the community and the Chicago, Burlington and Quincy Railroad passes just east of the river.

 According to the United States Census Bureau, the town has a total area of 0.80 sqmi, all land.

 Climate

 According to the Köppen Climate Classification system, Bridger has a semi-arid climate, abbreviated "BSk" on climate maps.